gentle, modern Dentistry

 Dr. Watts and her team use many advancements created by dental technology and research to enhance the quality of your care and keep it up to date.

-Some advances are obvious to patients, such as the vision magnification our team wears during appointments and ultrasonic teeth cleaning.
-Other advances are ‘behind the scenes,’ including the latest in infection control, CAD-CAM dental materials and new techniques.
+Some advances are obvious to patients, such as the vision magnification our team wears during appointments and using ultrasonics and glycine in teeth cleaning.
+Other advances are ‘behind the scenes,’ including the latest in infection control, CAD-CAM dental materials, dental lasers and new techniques.
 A few of the many ways we use technology are featured here.

 Dr. Watts recommends x-ray images based on your individual risk level to detect problems in their earliest stages when they can be treated conservatively and inexpensively.
 The roots of our teeth are under the gum and bone tissues and can only be viewed and evaluated with dental imaging.
 X-rays enable us to detect cavities between teeth, evaluate the bone support around the roots of your teeth, and see problems that often aren’t apparent until their later stages such as dental abscesses and infections.
 Dental x-rays also screen for unusual problems such as tooth resorption and fractures, cysts, tumors and damage due to any past trauma.
 Computed tomograph (CT) images allow 3D visualization of the teeth, bone, adjacent sinuses and nerve canals.